arti5an/templates/README.md

 - hugo - A simple environment for building Hugo websites
 - javascript/js/node - _JavaScript/node environment, predominantly for building
   web apps_
-- prisma - JavaScript/node environment with prisma available, for building database-driven apps
+- prisma - _JavaScript/node environment with prisma available, for building database-driven apps_

-## Planned Templates

-- rails - _ruby on rails environment with foreman for task management and a customised bundix for managing gem dependencies via nix_
+- rails - _Environment tailored for ruby on rails, including node environment, and a wrapper to pass `yarn` calls from rails to `pnpm` instead_
-- ruby - _ruby environment with customised bundix for managing gem dependencies via nix_
+- ruby - _Bundler-enabled ruby environment, for building any app_

 ## Usage